parse-community/docs/_includes/android/push-notifications.md

 *   **`channels`**: An array of the channels to which a device is currently subscribed.
 *   **`installationId`**: Unique Id for the device used by Parse _(readonly)_.
 *   **`deviceType`**: The type of device, "ios", "osx", "android", "winrt", "winphone", "dotnet", or "embedded".
 On Android devices, this field will be set to "android" _(readonly)_.
 *   **`pushType`**: This field is reserved for directing Parse to the push delivery network to be used.
-If the device is registered to receive pushes via GCM, this field will be marked "gcm".
+If the device is registered to receive pushes via FCM, this field will be marked "gcm".
 If Google Play Services is not available, it will be blank _(readonly)_.
-*   **`GCMSenderId`**: This field only has meaning for Android `ParseInstallation`s that use the GCM push type.
-It is reserved for directing Parse to send pushes to this installation with an alternate GCM sender ID.
-This field should generally not be set unless you are uploading installation data from another push provider.
-If you set this field, then you must set the GCM API key corresponding to this GCM sender ID in your Parse application's push settings.
-*   **`deviceToken`**: The token used by GCM to keep track of registration ID.
-On iOS devices, this is the Apple generated token _(readonly)_.
+*   **`deviceToken`**: The token used by FCM to keep track of registration ID.
+On iOS devices, this is a generated token _(readonly)_.
 *   **`appName`**: The display name of the client application to which this installation belongs.
 This value is synchronized every time a `ParseInstallation` object is saved from the device  _(readonly)_.
 *   **`appVersion`**: The version string of the client application to which this installation belongs.
 This value is synchronized every time a `ParseInstallation` object is saved from the device  _(readonly)_.
 *   **`parseVersion`**: The version of the Parse SDK which this installation uses.
 This value is synchronized every time a `ParseInstallation` object is saved from the device  _(readonly)_.